JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/ReadMe.md

 - [A Quick Introduction to Onion Architecture](https://www.youtube.com/embed/R2pW09tMCnE?start=6&end=527)
 - [Domain-Driven Design through Onion Architecture](https://www.youtube.com/watch?v=pL9XeNjy_z4)

+[Functional Architecture - The Pits of Success](https://www.youtube.com/watch?v=US8QG9I1XW0) explains that FP pushes one towards this architecture whereas other languages pushes one away from it

 When we structure our code according to the below table, it provides a number of benefits
 - top-down domain-driven design: your data types and your function's type signatures are often your always-up-to-date documentation
 - "impure" computations (i.e. computations that do things like state manipulation, reading from a file, network activities) are expressed as a "pure" computation, making them much easier to test